IDAES/examples/tutorial.md

 This is my example notebook.
 ```

+### Add code cells

-Then, add 3 code cells with the following content (one statement per cell):
+Add 3 code cells with the following content (one statement per cell):
 ```
 import idaes